albertintech/apai/docs/judiciary/fjbaa/policy-rationale.md

 First, it provides clarity and dignity for justices themselves.
 Every justice appointed under the Act knows exactly what their career arc will look like: a decade of active service hearing cases, two years sharing leadership of the Court as Co-Chief Justice, then continued service in a reduced-duty capacity with full constitutional protections.
 There is no uncertainty, no strategic calculation about optimal retirement timing, no pressure to cling to office despite declining capacity.

-Second, it removes the nation's constitutional future from dependence on individual justices' health and longevity.
-Under the current system, an aging justice's hospital visit becomes a matter of national anxiety, their every health disclosure triggers speculation about partisan consequences, and their death can precipitate constitutional crisis.
-The Act's structured transition eliminates this dynamic.
-When a Senior Justice's health declines or they pass away, it is a personal loss to be mourned -- not a constitutional emergency triggering immediate partisan warfare over their replacement.
-The replacement already occurred, predictably, when that justice transitioned from Co-Chief Justice to Senior Justice.

-Third, the Co-Chief Justice model diffuses power that would otherwise concentrate in a single individual for decades.
+Second, the Co-Chief Justice model diffuses power that would otherwise concentrate in a single individual for decades.
 The Chief Justice's administrative authority -- chairing the Judicial Conference, appointing judges to specialized courts, managing the federal judiciary's budget requests -- affects the entire third branch.
 Sharing this authority among multiple Co-Chief Justices, with administrative responsibilities divided pursuant to Judicial Conference rules, ensures no single justice accumulates outsized influence over judicial administration.
 The model goes further than sequential rotation would: rather than replacing one concentrated power-holder with another every two years, it distributes administrative authority among peers simultaneously.

-Fourth, the Co-Chief Justice model democratizes judicial leadership among the justices themselves.
+Third, the Co-Chief Justice model democratizes judicial leadership among the justices themselves.
 Under the current system, only those who happen to be selected by a president facing a Chief Justice vacancy ever serve in the role.
 Under the Act, every justice who completes a full term serves as Co-Chief Justice -- making it a capstone to distinguished service rather than a lottery prize.

-Fifth, the Co-Chief Justice model removes a source of partisan manipulation.
+Fourth, the Co-Chief Justice model removes a source of partisan manipulation.
 Presidents currently have incentive to nominate young Chief Justices to maximize tenure; the Act eliminates this calculation entirely, since Co-Chief Justice status attaches automatically by operation of the career structure.

-Sixth, the Co-Chief Justice model aligns with the principle that all justices are equals.
+Fifth, the Co-Chief Justice model aligns with the principle that all justices are equals.
 The Constitution mentions the Chief Justice only once (presiding over presidential impeachment trials) and does not clearly establish the position as a separate office.
 The Co-Chief Justice model treats the Chief Justice designation as what it constitutionally is: a duty assignment among equal Article III judges -- and distributes that duty among multiple peers rather than concentrating it in one.

-Seventh, the fixed twelve-year active service period restores dignity to the nominee selection process itself.
+Sixth, the fixed twelve-year active service period restores dignity to the nominee selection process itself.
 Under life tenure, every Supreme Court appointment is implicitly an actuarial wager.
 A president who appoints a fifty-year-old is purchasing roughly thirty years of ideological influence; a president who appoints a sixty-two-year-old is purchasing perhaps twenty.
 The rational strategic response -- consistently documented in the post-1970 appointment record -- is to prioritize youth as a proxy for longevity, systematically narrowing the nominee pool to exclude some of the most experienced and distinguished jurists in the country.
 A sixty-three-year-old circuit judge with three decades of distinguished service becomes a "wasted" pick not because she lacks qualification but because her actuarial profile makes her a poor investment for partisan entrenchment.
 This is a quiet indignity that the current system inflicts on the legal profession: it tells accomplished jurists that their most productive years of legal distinction count against them.
 The Act eliminates this distortion entirely.
 A justice appointed at fifty-two and a justice appointed at sixty-four both serve exactly twelve years of active service.
 The president gains nothing by going younger.
 The appointment process is liberated to prioritize what should actually matter -- legal distinction, judicial temperament, breadth of experience -- rather than treating age as a disqualifying liability.
 This structural change also reinforces the Senior Justice phase: older appointees who transition to Senior status in their mid-to-late seventies remain capable of meaningful continued service in the vacancy coverage pool, on circuit courts by designation, and on the Ethics Review Panel.
 The Act does not merely provide dignity in service and transition -- it provides dignity in consideration for appointment in the first place.

 The Ceremonial Chief Justice designation preserves the constitutionally specified function -- presiding over presidential impeachment trials -- while acknowledging that certain duties are inherently singular.
 The President designates one Co-Chief Justice to exercise these ceremonial functions, including administering the presidential oath of office.
 This limited presidential role in designating the Ceremonial Chief Justice preserves a democratic connection to the position's most visible function without restoring the concentration of administrative power that the Co-Chief Justice model is designed to eliminate.